ART OF WRITING (A,B,C,R,L PRINCIPAL)

 e) JARGON AND OFFICIALISE: Jargon means technical words and expressions that are used mainly by people who belong to the same professional group and are difficult to understand.
 For example documents full of legal jargon are easily recognised but difficult to define.
 Those who are not familiar with the particular expression may misunderstand this.
 Officialise means a way of talking or writing used by government officials which is difficult to understand.
 Jargon and officialise is neither concise nor clear and should be avoided.

 Good writing has a clearly defined purpose and makes a definite point, roots out opposing viewpoints, undoubtedly has logic and structure.
 Moreover, ropes that point with specific information which is evidently connected and arranged.
 The words are appropriate and the sentences are concise, emphatic, and correct and anticipate reader desire.
-Above all avoid abstract noun where verbs or adjectives can be used, use the active form rather than passive form of phrases while drafting.
+Above all, avoid abstract nouns where verbs or adjectives can be used, use the active form rather than passive form of phrases while drafting.

 Be careful about the introductory prepositional phrases, as for as possible use English words rather than words from other languages.
-Unquestionably, a good writing has to serve the reader, not the writer himself.
+Unquestionably, good writing has to serve the reader, not the writer himself.
 Admittedly, a good writer strives to explain and make things clearer, subsequently to make sense of our world.